 Missouri Mining Commission

 The Missouri Mining Commission is the ruling body over Missouri’s mining issues set forth in three separate state statutes.
 These mining statutes protect public health, safety and the environment from the adverse effect of mining and assure the beneficial restoration of mined lands.
-The eight-member commission includes three statutory and four public members.
+The seven-member commission includes three statutory and four public members.
 The statutory members are the state geologist, the director of the Missouri Department of Conservation and the staff director of the Clean Water Commission.
 With Senate approval, the governor appoints four public members.
 Only one member of the commission may have a direct link with the mining industry.
 The Land Reclamation Program carries out the policies of the Missouri Mining Commission and provides the staffing necessary to regulate the state's mining industry.

 The commission also oversees Missouri’s Abandoned Mine Land Program.
 This program provides for the reclamation of abandoned coal mine sites within the state that include safety hazards such as steep and unstable highwalls and embankments, open mine shafts, abandoned mining equipment and facilities, dangerous impoundments, unsanitary trash dumps, and subsidence.
 Eligible environmental problems consist of acid mine drainage and sedimentation that pollute and clog streams.
 Finally, Missouri’s abandoned mine land emergency program allows the Land Reclamation Program to abate or control emergency situations in which adverse effects of past coal mining pose an immediate danger to the public.